dungtq2k5/youtube-clone/README.md

 This is my first project to getting familiar with HTML-CSS code.
-And a big thanks to "SuperSimpleDev" to created an awsome HTML-CSS tutorial for beginner video for people like me!!!
+And a big thanks to "SuperSimpleDev" to created an awesome HTML-CSS tutorial for beginner video for people like me!!!
 Through the tutorial I have learnt so much things like:
 - The way people design UI for a website on the internet.
 - Custom every buttons like padding, coloring and when you hover or click it.
 - Seperate, divide many objects to group, block, ...